Hackensack, New Jersey: 2000 census

+Parks and recreation

+Borg's Woods Nature Preserve is a wooded municipal park covering 15 acres.
+Efforts to create the park date back to a 1979 study that showed that the city had less parkland available to residents than specified by benchmarks.

 Government

 Local government

 Hackensack operates under the 1923 Municipal Manager Law form of New Jersey municipal government.
 The city is one of seven municipalities (of the 564) statewide that use this form of government.
 The City Council is comprised of five members who are elected to four-year terms on a concurrent basis in a non-partisan election held every four years in May.
 This form of government separates policy making (the work of the mayor and city council) from the execution of policy (the work of the city manager).
 This maintains professional management and a Citywide perspective through: nonpartisan election, at-large representation, concentration of executive responsibility in the hands of a professional manager accountable to the Mayor and Council, concentration of policy making power in one body: a five-person Mayor and Council.
-In the several decades in which the City has used the Municipal Manager form of government, Hackensack has had only nine City Managers.
+In the several decades since the city adopted the Municipal Manager form of government, Hackensack has had only nine City Managers.

-As of 2025, the mayor of the City of Hackensack is John P. Labrosse Jr., whose term of office as mayor ends June 30, 2025, along with those of all other councilmembers.
-The other members of the Hackensack City Council are Deputy Mayor Deputy Mayor Kathleen Canestrino, Leonardo "Leo" Battaglia, Gerard Carroll and Stephanie Von Rudenborg.
+As of 2025, the mayor of the City of Hackensack is Caseen Gaines, whose term of office as mayor ends June 30, 2029, along with those of all other councilmembers.
+The other members of the Hackensack City Council are Deputy Mayor Agatha Toomey, Philip Carroll, Sonya Clark-Collins and Roberto Diaz.

+In an election that focused on development and the use of payment in lieu of taxes agreements to developers, the challenger's Hackensack Unites slate of Philip Carroll, Sonya Clark-Collins, Roberto Diaz, Caseen Gaines and Agatha Toomey defeated a slate led by three-term mayor John Labrosse.

 Led by Mayor Labrosse, a team of candidates including four incumbents (and one newcomer) won the May 2021 municipal election.
 The winning slate defeated two other groups of five candidates, one of which was led by former deputy mayor David Sims.

 The May 2017 election was won by the Labrosse Team, which include the mayor and three other incumbents, joined by one newcomer.

 In April 2015, the city council selected Jason Some on an interim basis to fill the vacant seat of Rose Greenman, who had resigned the previous month citing claims that her council colleagues had discriminated against her.
 In the November 2015 general election, Deborah Keeling-Geddis was elected to serve the balance of the term of office, edging interim councilmember Jason Some by 24 votes in the final count, with four candidates running for the seat.